UsedTempy/HTML-SCHOOL-SITE/README.md

-# HTML-SCHOOL-SITE
+# HTML SCHOOL PORTFOLIO
-This is a website prototype for school.
+This is a website prototype for my school portfolio.